Welcome!

 Social Locations

-In pursuit of authentic connection and the decolonization of psychotherapy, I believe in sharing my intersectional locations of privilege and marginalization.
-I identify as white, cisgender, queer, millennial-aged, and disabled.
+I identify as white, queer, millennial-aged, and disabled.
 I’m hypermobile (EDS, POTS, MCAS) with chronic pain and some neurodivergent traits.
 I’ve experienced my disability in ways that are dynamic, visible, and invisible.
 I’ve had access to education and have experienced both class privilege and financial hardship.
-I’m someone who has had to heal from religious/coming out trauma.
 I would currently describe myself as spiritual.
 My personal interests include contemplative practices, gardening, snowshoeing, and astrology.

 Education